arkency/posts/posts/2015-05-06-how-to-store-emoji-in-a-rails-app-with-a-mysql-database.md

 ---
-title: "How to store emoji in Rails app with MySQL database"
+title: "How to store emoji in a Rails app with a MySQL database"
 created_at: 2015-05-06 14:34:08 +0200
 kind: article
 publish: false